qttq23/github_default/readme.md

 - go to settings, set rule for main branch. select 'pass check before mergeing' and 'required up to date'. search the jobs specified in github-action.
 (if jobs not shown, try run the action manually some times then try again.)

-(if already use 'pull_request_target', old way below are not needed.
+(if already use 'pull_request_target', the old way below are not needed.
 - to prevent others from editing github-action file, create CODEOWNERS file.
 - go to settings, set rule for main branch: set 'require pull request before merging', and all its sub-options.
 )